Low Sperm Count: Causes, symptoms, diagnosis & treatment

 In some patients, sperm count = zero.
 Consequently, in this condition called Azoospermia, finding out the cause of azoospermia is key before proceeding with any treatment.
 In some patients recovery of sperm count is possible.
 However, recovery purely and I mean purely depends on the cause.

-So, that concludes this article on low sperm count.
+So, that concludes this article on low sperms count.
 I hope you enjoyed it!
 Do share it with all your friends and loved ones.
 Feel free to get in touch with us below.
 Always happy to help.

 Stay healthy and stay happy!